cauliyang/cauliyang.github.io/content/posts/_index.md

 ---
-title: "Documentation"
+title: "Posts"
-description: "Learn how to use Blowfish and its features."

-cascade:
 showDate: false
 showAuthor: false
 invertPagination: true
 ---

 {{< lead >}}
-Simple, yet powerful.
-Learn how to use Blowfish and its features.
+Life is in the code, whether DNA or binary.
 {{< /lead >}}

 ---